 Armstrong World Industries remains one of the leading manufacturing businesses in the world.
-However, just like many manufacturing companies prior to the late 1970s, Armstrong used asbestos in a multitude of products.
-In turn, thousands of workers fell ill to life-threatening illnesses and consequently sued Armstrong for negligence.
+However, just like many other manufacturing companies in the past, Armstrong used asbestos in a multitude of products.
+In turn, numerous workers fell ill to life-threatening asbestos illnesses and consequently sued Armstrong for negligence.

 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 Armstrong World Industries History